Ready to be your own heart superhero? Start by munching on some heart-healthy foods!

 Black beans, black-eyed peas and legumes like lentils are also beneficial.
 If using canned beans, rinse them with water before eating them to remove some of the extra salt.

-Bonus: Beans and legumes don’t have the saturated fat that comes in many animal proteins.
+Bonus: Beans and legumes don’t have any saturated fat but are high in protein, so they are a great meat substitute.

 Dark, Leafy Greens